-Since 2014, Friends has been proud to partner with the Bureau of Land Management to promote appreciation of the Black Rock Desert-High Rock Canyon Emigrant Trails National Conservation Area (NCA) through artistic interpretation.
+Since 2014, Friends has been proud to partner with the Bureau of Land Management to host the Artist in Residence program.
+The aim of AiR is to promote appreciation of the Black Rock Desert-High Rock Canyon Emigrant Trails National Conservation Area (NCA) through artistic interpretation.

-Participating artists reflect on the Black Rock Desert NCA’s scenic beauty, natural history, and cultural significance, creating artwork that will contribute to the public’s understanding and engagement with National Conservation Lands in Northern Nevada and nationwide.
+Participating artists reflect on the Black Rock Desert NCA’s scenic beauty, natural history, and cultural significance.
+They use these expereinces to create artwork that will contribute to the public’s understanding and engagement with National Conservation Lands in Northern Nevada and nationwide.

 Call for Artists!

-Winnemucca, Nev. – The Winnemucca District, Bureau of Land Management (BLM), along with partner organization Friends of Black Rock-High Rock (FBRHR) announce a call to artists to share their thanks in celebrating one of Northern Nevada’s icons by applying for spring residencies at the Black Rock Desert High Rock Canyon Emigrant Trails National Conservation Area (NCA).
-This project is sponsored by the BLM in partnership with FBRHR.
-Applications will be accepted until April 22, 2019.
+The Winnemucca District, Bureau of Land Management (BLM) and Friends of Black Rock-High Rock (FBRHR) announce a call to artists for the Artist in Residence (AiR) program 2020.
+The AiR program allows us to celebrate one of Northern Nevada’s icons, allowing artists who apply for spring residencies at the Black Rock Desert High Rock Canyon Emigrant Trails National Conservation Area (NCA) to experience the wild beauty of the area.
+Applications will be accepted until April 1, 2020.

-Selected artists will schedule residencies for two weeks in June-July of 2019.
-They will be required to create at least one piece of artwork inspired by the Black Rock Desert NCA that will be featured in an exhibition in the summer or fall of 2019.
+Selected artists will schedule residencies for two weeks in May-July of 2020.
+They will be required to create at least one piece of artwork inspired by the Black Rock Desert NCA that will be featured in an exhibition in the fall of 2020.
 Artists will receive a $700 stipend from the Bureau of Land Management for developing their work and lodging for the duration of their residency.
 Lodging to be determined in consultation with selected artist.
 One work of art produced as part of the Artist-in-Residence (AiR) programs nationwide will be selected for wider distribution.

 The Black Rock AiR program is open to artists working in any field (including but not limited to painters, photographers, sculptors, cinematographers, poets, musicians, and new-media artists) who are over 18 years of age and United States residents who meet the application criteria.